 We believe that our executive officers should hold a significant amount of Company equity to link their long-term economic interests directly to those of our stockholders.
 Accordingly, we have established requirements that executive officers own at minimum equity of the Company valued at five times their respective annual base salaries.
 We believe that this multiple constitutes significant amounts for our executive officers and provides a substantial link between the interests of our executive officers and those of our stockholders.
-During such time that an executive officer has not attained the share ownership guideline, he is required to retain at least 50% of the shares acquired upon exercise of options or vesting of restricted stock awards or units, net of amounts required to pay taxes and exercise price.
+Executive officers have five years from the date of appointment to attain such ownership levels.
+During such time that an executive officer has not attained the share ownership guideline, such officer is required to retain at least 50% of the shares acquired upon exercise of options or vesting of restricted stock awards or units, net of amounts required to pay taxes and exercise price.
 We periodically review our minimum equity ownership guidelines.
-As of June 30, 2018, each of our Named Executive Officers met or exceeded our minimum equity ownership guidelines with the exception of Mr. Maginnis who joined the Company in July 2017.
+Each of our Named Executive Officers meets or exceeds our minimum equity ownership guidelines with the exception of Mr. Maginnis who joined the Company in July 2017.